OctopusDeploy/docs/docs/security/exposing-octopus/lets-encrypt-integration.md

 Another popular and cloud-native HTTP reverse proxy and load balancer is [Traefik](https://traefik.io/traefik/).
 You can combine this with Let's Encrypt to support TLS/SSL termination with your Octopus container.
 To find out more, refer to  the [Traefik documentation](https://doc.traefik.io/traefik/v1.7/user-guide/.docker-and-lets-encrypt/).

 ### Kubernetes and Octopus Deploy
-If you're going the orchestration and containerization route with say, Kubernetes and Docker, there are a plethora of ingress controllers that can be used.
-There is an extensive list that you can find [here](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) that goes over many open-source, extremely popular platforms that include Traefik, HAProxy Ingress, Istio, and many others.
+If you plan to use an orchestrator with your container say, Kubernetes and Docker, an ingress controller can be used to secure the Octopus Portal.
+You can find an extensive list in the  [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+It includes multiple open-source, popular platforms such as Traefik, HAProxy Ingress, Istio, and many others.

 ## Availability